legal

 AI-powered legal research tools like Westlaw Edge, LexisNexis, and newer entrants like CaseText (acquired by Thomson Reuters) and Harvey AI are already used by judges' clerks and by judges themselves.
 [Claim] These tools can surface relevant precedents, flag conflicting rulings, and even suggest analytical frameworks for novel legal questions.
 Several federal judges have acknowledged using AI tools for research, though always with human verification.

-Predictive analytics are more controversial.
+Sentencing and bail decisions have seen more controversial AI use.
+Predictive analytics are increasingly used to assess flight risk, recidivism likelihood, and appropriate sentencing ranges.
 Companies like Equivant (formerly Northpointe) offer risk assessment tools used in bail and sentencing decisions.
 But the backlash against these systems, most notably the ProPublica investigation of COMPAS's racial bias, has made judges and judicial administrators cautious about algorithmic decision-making.
+Several state supreme courts have issued rulings limiting how predictive risk scores can influence judicial decisions, and many judges now decline to use these tools at all.

 Why Judges Cannot Be Automated